Zoobop/ChatRoom/README.md

 ![Example](SetupImages/Example.png)

 _Note: For the client-side, it will ask for a username first before display the above interface.
-This exmaple's client username was 'Brandon'._
+This example's client username was 'Brandon'._